luanfs/py-cubed-sphere/README.md

 -------------------------------------------------------

-1) Configurations parameters must be set in par/configurations.par
+1) Configuration parameters must be set in par/configuration.par

-2) Choose the simulation to be run in configurations.par (1, 2...)
+2) Choose the simulation to be run in configuration.par (1, 2...)

 3) Run using "python3 main.py" in terminal.